How to Choose a CRM System (+ Free Template)

 With so many CRMs on the market to choose from, it can be challenging to know where to start.
 Here are three solutions to consider—they represent a variety of price points and a wide range of features.
 For more choices, check out our list of the best CRMs for small businesses.

 Freshsales is a user-friendly, customizable CRM that offers essential features like lead management, visual sales pipelines, time-based workflows, and sales reports.
 It also has a robust in-app telephony system.
-It provides a free plan with unlimited user allocation, while its paid plans start at $15 per user, per month.
+It provides the Growth plan with 3 free user allocations, while its paid plans start at $15 per user, per month.

 Zoho CRM is a simple and intuitive all-in-one CRM solution that offers lead and opportunity management, Kanban-style pipelines, and excellent analytics tools.
 It has robust social media functionalities, such as content scheduling, content pipeline visualization, and social analytics.
 It offers a free plan with an allocation for three users, while its paid plans start at $14 per user, per month.

 HubSpot CRM is a full-featured CRM that offers essential functionalities such as email marketing, deal and pipeline management, and sales reporting.
 Its CRM is forever-free with unlimited user allocation, while its Starter Sales plan starts at $45 per month for two users.